pulyaevskiy/firebase-functions-interop/README.md

 ## Status

 Version 1.0.0 is considered stable though not feature complete.
-It is recommended to check 1.0.0-dev.* versions for latest updates and bug fixes.

 Below is status report of already implemented functionality by namespace:

 - [x] functions